-Captivating audiences throughout the world, Charles Dutoit is one of today’s most sought-after conductors, having performed with all the major orchestras on most stages of the five continents.
-Presently artistic director and principal conductor of London’s Royal Philharmonic, he recently celebrated his 30-year artistic collaboration with The Philadelphia Orchestra, which in turn bestowed upon him the title of conductor laureate.
-He collaborates every season with the orchestras of Chicago, Boston, San Francisco, New York, and Los Angeles and is also a regular guest on the stages in London, Berlin, Paris, Munich, Moscow, Sydney, Beijing, Hong Kong, and Shanghai, among others.
+Presently artistic director and principal conductor of London’s Royal Philharmonic, Mr. Dutoit has captivated audiences throughout the world and is one of today’s most sought-after conductors, having performed with all the major orchestras on most stages of the five continents.
+Following an artistic collaboration with The Philadelphia Orchestra that has spanned 32 years, the Orchestra bestowed upon him the title of conductor laureate.
+He performs every season with the orchestras of Chicago, Boston, San Francisco, New York, and Los Angeles and is also a regular guest on the stages in London, Berlin, Paris, Munich, Moscow, Sydney, Beijing, Hong Kong, Shanghai, and Tokyo, among others.
 His more than 200 recordings for Decca, Deutsche Grammophon, EMI, Philips, and Erato have garnered multiple awards and distinctions including two Grammys.

-Mr. Dutoit’s interest in the younger generation has always held an important place in his career and he has successively been music director of the Sapporo Pacific Music Festival and the Miyazaki International Music Festival in Japan, as well as the Canton International Summer Music Academy in Guangzhou, China.
-In 2009 he became music director of the Verbier Festival Orchestra.
+Mr. Dutoit’s interest in the younger generation has always held an important place in his career and he has successively been music director of the Sapporo Pacific Music Festival and the Miyazaki International Music Festival in Japan, as well as the Canton International Summer Music Academy in Guangzhou, China, and the Lindenbaum Festival in Seoul, South Korea.
+Music director of the Verbier Festival Orchestra from 2009 to 2017, he is now conductor emeritus.
 When still in his early 20s, Mr. Dutoit was invited by Herbert von Karajan to conduct at the Vienna State Opera.
-He has since conducted at Covent Garden, the Metropolitan Opera in New York, the Deutsche Oper in Berlin, Rome Opera, and the Teatro Colón in Buenos Aires.
+He has since conducted at Covent Garden, the Metropolitan Opera, the Deutsche Oper in Berlin, Rome Opera, and the Teatro Colón in Bnos Aires.

 In 1991 Mr. Dutoit was made an Honorary Citizen of the City of Philadelphia.
 In 1995 he was named Grand Officier de l’Ordre National du Québec, and in 1996 Commandeur de l’Ordre des Arts et des Lettres by the government of France.
 In 1998 he was invested as an Honorary Officer of the Order of Canada.
 In 2007 he received the Gold Medal of the city of Lausanne, his birthplace, and in 2014 he was given the Lifetime Achievement Award from the International Classical Music Awards.